Star trackers for DSLR cameras are a fantastic and relatively inexpensive way to improve your astrophotography.

 The SAM is also operated only via the smartphone app, which will be a positive for many, but also has some potential issues.

-The final option is the Vixen Polarie star tracker.
+The fifth option is the Vixen Polarie star tracker.

 It has a payload of 3.2kg (7lb) it is similar to the iOptron SkyTracker Pro and the Sky-Watcher Star Adventurer Mini.

 It utilizes an alignment window and compass which allows you to make a rough initial polar alignment, which will probably suffice for wide-field astrophotography.
 For more precise alignment you can add the optional polar scope.